-

 Building Beyond.

 Last month I took part in an incredible summerschool on urban commoning!
 Organised by Permanent Brussels, “Building Beyond” prosed ‘collective strategies for just cities’ through (or beyond!) the lenses of property, type and participation.
 Levente Polyak presented countless examples that fall in-between or beyond public and private ownership paradigms.
-Nishat Awan delivered a haunting, moving keynote on architectures of displacement Read more
+Nishat Awan delivered a haunting, moving keynote on architectures of displacement and forms of non-belonging.
+Khensani de Klerk proposed a more fluid spatial lexicon for ‘beyonding’ architectural typologies.
+Darinka Czischke surveyed a wide range of collaborative housing models.
+Following a delicious vegan lunch at Recycl’Art, the afternoons were dedicated to workshops that were hard to choose from.
+Much gratitude to Els… Read more

 -